juanMarinero/juanmarinero.github.io/content/en/blogs/hugo_page_bundles.md

 ───────┴────────────────────────────────────────
 ```

-The `archetypes/default.md` layout is responsable for this front matter and content.
+The `archetypes/default.md` layout is responsible for the front matter and content.
 It's: